 Si Como No Inn, Flagler Beach

 There are many places to stay in Flagler County depending on your taste and preference.
-For nostalgic charm, consider Si Como No Inn, a colorful updated motel in Flagler Beach offering direct beach access.
+For nostalgic charm, also consider Si Como No Inn, a colorful updated motel in Flagler Beach offering direct beach access.

 Gamble Rogers Memorial State Recreation Area